siabar/Multilingual_Wordpairs/README.md

 The most of test collection are originally in English, except for [a few languages](http://wordvectors.org/suite.php).
 We created four test collections such as WS-353, MC, RG and Simlex-999 over 11 language (7 European language for Simlex-999 Dataset).
 The word pairs were translated and reviewed with the help of paid professional translators (Lionbridge Natural Language Solutions), skilled in data localisation tasks.

-This repo contains 4 multi-lingual gold standards over 11 languages to measure how well Distributional Semantic Models (DSMs) capture semantic similarity or relatedness.
+This repo contains 4 multi-lingual gold standards over 11 languages to measure how well Naunal Language Processing tasks compute semantic similarity or relatedness.

 |Language|MC|RG|WS-353|Simlex-999|